muratakdere/se3007-final/README.md

 * **Error Analysis:** As seen in row 0 (Passenger ID 9408), the model predicted "Neutral/Dissatisfied" (0) while the actual status was "Satisfied" (1).
 Such occasional misclassifications are expected in stochastic models, yet the overall high accuracy (96.45%) remains robust for production use.

 ## 6. Business Insights & Recommendations
-[cite_start]Based on the model's findings (SHAP values & Feature Importance), we propose the following strategies [cite: 267-276]:
+Based on the model's findings (SHAP values & Feature Importance), we propose the following strategies:

-1.  **Adopt a "Digital First" Strategy:** Wifi & Online Boarding impact satisfaction more than physical comfort. [cite_start]Airlines should prioritize IT infrastructure investments over seat upgrades [cite: 268-270].
+1.  **Adopt a "Digital First" Strategy:** Wifi & Online Boarding impact satisfaction more than physical comfort.
+Airlines should prioritize IT infrastructure investments over seat upgrades.
-2.  **Focus on "Personal Travelers":** Unlike business travelers, leisure travelers show a higher churn risk. [cite_start]Targeted loyalty campaigns should be launched specifically for personal travel [cite: 271-273].
+2.  **Focus on "Personal Travelers":** Unlike business travelers, leisure travelers show a higher churn risk.
+Targeted loyalty campaigns should be launched specifically for personal travel.
-3.  **Optimize Budget Allocation:** "Food and Drink" has negligible impact on passenger decisions. [cite_start]Catering budgets can be optimized to reallocate funds toward improving connectivity and digital services [cite: 274-276].
+3.  **Optimize Budget Allocation:** "Food and Drink" has negligible impact on passenger decisions.
+Catering budgets can be optimized to reallocate funds toward improving connectivity and digital services.

 ## 7. Instructions for Execution